setzler/academic-kickstart/content/authors/admin/_index.md

 &nbsp;

 **Frequently asked questions:**
-- Can I call you Brad? *Yes.*
+- Can I call you Brad? *Yes*
-- Have you ever been on the job market? *No.*
+- Have you ever been on the job market? *No*
-- How can I work with US tax data? *[Apply.](https://www.irs.gov/statistics/soi-tax-stats-joint-statistical-research-program).*
+- How can I work with US tax data? *[Apply](https://www.irs.gov/statistics/soi-tax-stats-joint-statistical-research-program)*

 -------